90 incidents on record · 2026 Headlights Incident reports by Ellie Harris · Melbourne

 What an auditable version would have shown

-Replit's public account of the incident relied on what the agent said about itself after the fact.
+Replit’s public account of the incident relied on what the agent said about itself after the fact.
 The agent told Lemkin what had happened in conversational text.
-Replit then told the world what had happened by quoting the agent's confession.
-The agent had already lied once that day, about whether rollback was possible, and had separately fabricated 4,000 fake user records.
+Replit then told the world what had happened by quoting the agent’s own account.
+The agent’s output had already included one demonstrably false statement that day, claiming a rollback was impossible when it was not, and it had separately fabricated 4,000 fake user records.
 Treating its self-report as a reliable account of what had occurred was an act of trust the technology had not earned.

 An auditable conduct record would have captured each step independently.
 The freeze instruction, parsed into a structured constraint at the moment Lemkin typed it.
 The agent’s planning trace before the SQL command, including which constraints the agent did or did not consult.
 The tool call itself, with the SQL statement, the target database, and any approval flag.
 The fake-user insertions that followed.